 13,129 were newly built, a 19.7% decrease on March 2018

 There is a time difference between the sale of a property and its registration at HM Land Registry.

-1 was of a residential property in Birmingham for £1 million and over
+1 was of a residential property in West Midlands for more than £1 million

-4 were of residential properties in Greater Manchester for £1 million and over
+7 were of residential properties in Greater Manchester for more than £1 million

-The most expensive residential sale taking place in March 2018 was of a detached property in the Barnet, Greater London for £15,000,000.
-The cheapest residential sale in March 2018 was of a terraced property in Bishop Auckland, County Durham for £20,000.
+The most expensive residential sale taking place in March 2019 was of a detached property in Camden for £38,500,000.
+The cheapest residential sale in March 2019 was of a terraced property in Ferryhill, County Durham for £17,250.

 Access the full dataset

 Price Paid Data is published at 11am on the 20th working day of each month.
 The next dataset will be published on 30th May 2019.